-Pregnancy-Nonteratogenic Effects - Neonates exposed to Zoloft and other SSRIs or SNRIs, late in the third trimester have developed complications requiring prolonged hospitalization, respiratory support, and tube feeding.
-These findings are based on post marketing reports.
+Neonates exposed to ZOLOFT and other SSRIs or serotonin and norepinephrine reuptake inhibitors (SNRIs), late in the third trimester have developed complications requiring prolonged hospitalization, respiratory support, and tube feeding.
 Such complications can arise immediately upon delivery.
 Reported clinical findings have included respiratory distress, cyanosis, apnea, seizures, temperature instability, feeding difficulty, vomiting, hypoglycemia, hypotonia, hypertonia, hyperreflexia, tremor, jitteriness, irritability, and constant crying.
 These features are consistent with either a direct toxic effect of SSRIs and SNRIs or, possibly, a drug discontinuation syndrome.
-It should be noted that, in some cases, the clinical picture is consistent with serotonin syndrome (see WARNINGS).
+It should be noted that, in some cases, the clinical picture is consistent with serotonin syndrome (see WARNINGS: Serotonin Syndrome).

 The effect of ZOLOFT on labor and delivery in humans is unknown.

 It is not known whether, and if so in what amount, sertraline or its metabolites are excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when ZOLOFT is administered to a nursing woman.